-Through their several rounds of exchanges of poems, they came to some kind of consensus about the artistic associations of tea.
-To the merchants, tea was something that could help them make profit; to the coolies, tea was a soothing beverage.
-To this group of scholar-artists (Su and Huang), tea could help quench fire of desire, relieve anxiety and depression, and evoke thoughts of reclusiveness.
-They inherited these values from their mentors; in this case, Su inherited them from Ouyang and shared them with his disciple, Huang.
-Moreover, together, they opposed to the drinking of beer in this context.
-If they drank it at all, they would do so only as last resort.
-To the different generations of scholar-artists, tea became one of the best artistically constructed beverages to help stay calm and peaceful.
+Through their several rounds of exchanges of poems, they came to a consensus about the artistic associations of tea.
+To the merchants, tea could help them make a profit; to the labourers, tea was a soothing beverage, but to this group of scholar-artists (Su and Huang), tea could help quench the fire of desire, relieve anxiety and depression, and evoke solitary contemplation.
+They inherited these values from their mentors.
+In this case, Su inherited them from Ouyang and shared them with his disciple, Huang.
+Moreover, together, they opposed the drinking of beer in this context.
+If they drank it at all, they would do so only as a last resort.
+To the different generations of scholar-artists, tea became the beverage par excellence to stay calm and peaceful and to promote artistic endeavours.

-The sound element of the exchanged poems is very interesting to be discussed here.
-Turning to the musicality of the three poems, they might appear on the surface to be regulated poems.
-In fact, they are all ancient-style poems.
-The first line of Huang’s first poem, which uses three consecutive level-toned characters and then four consecutive oblique-toned characters, is unacceptable in any regulated poems.
+The sound elements of the poems in the exchange of letters are fascinating.
+In terms of the musicality of the three poems, they might appear to be regulated poems on the surface.
+They are all ancient-style poems.
+The first line of Huang’s first poem, which uses three consecutive level-toned characters and then four consecutive oblique-toned characters, would have been unacceptable in any regulated poem.
 However, the categories of the rhymes Huang uses in the first poem are phonetically similar (yúyun 魚韻 and yúyun 虞韻), although they do not belong to the same group.
 These similar rhymes create a euphonic effect.
 The two groups of rhyming characters that Huang uses constitute an ABBAB rhyming pattern, which Su follows and is then repeated by Huang again.
 The poems present a unique melody when they are read aloud in sequence.
-As compared to the poems exchanged between other scholars, such as the ones by Ouyang Xiu and Mei Yaochen, where the same rhyme runs through, Huang and Su’s poems are distinctive, though a bit weird.
-More interestingly, the poets could have written the poems into regulated poems, but Huang and Su intentionally avoided doing so.
-The reason may be simple: Huang initially did not aim at writing a regulated poem.
-With Su following suit, the two men kept this tacit understanding.
-Comparing to Cai Jing’s careful melodic resonation of the rhyme and tonal pattern of Huizong’s poem in the Literati Gathering, Huang and Su in this case demonstrated an opposite extreme.
+Compared to poems exchanged between other scholars, such as the ones by Ouyang Xiu and Mei Yaochen, where the same rhyme runs throughout, Huang and Su’s poems are distinctive – peculiar even.
+More interestingly, the poets could have composed the poem using regular schemes, but Huang and Su intentionally avoided doing so.
+The reason may be simply that Huang originally chose not to write a regulated poem; Su followed suit, and the two men kept this tacit understanding in place as they proceeded with their epistolary exchange.
+Compared to Cai Jing’s careful melodic resonation of the rhyme and tonal pattern of Huizong’s poem in the Literati Gathering, Huang and Su demonstrated the opposite extreme.

-Huang’s initial gift of tea and poems, therefore, resulted in the several rounds of correspondences between him and his powerful mentor.
-Huang’s tactic of demonstrating his friendship with Su and his own literary ability was successful because he attracted Su’s attention and made him invest time and energy to reply with the same, weird, but distinctive rhyming and euphonic patterns.
-This was not a simple word play or jest, but intended as a way of forming their private poetic language.
-This private language would not permanently stay between the two; eventually it would be revealed to the later generations to follow.
-Through reiterating and re-confirming the inherited values and attitudes from their mentors, the scholar-artists re-affirmed their consensus about the values and attitudes, and through similar literary descriptions from time to time.
-Tea was a convenient carrier to pass down these values and attitudes.
+Huang’s initial gift of tea and poems resulted in several rounds of correspondence between him and his influential mentor.
+Huang’s tactic of demonstrating his friendship with Su and his literary ability was successful because he caught Su’s attention and caused him to invest time and energy to reply with the same peculiar and distinctive rhyming and euphonic pattern.
+This was not simple wordplay or jest but was intended as a way of forming a private poetic language.
+This private language would not remain a secret forever.
+Eventually, it would be revealed to later generations, who would imitate it as a literary model.
+The scholar-artists reaffirmed their subscription to the values and attitudes inherited from their mentors by imitating their literary styles.
+Tea, and the rituals and cultures surrounding it, was one vehicle by which these values and attitudes were passed down.

 Aromatic substances in literary works